 Our corporate headquarters are located at 8201 164th Ave.
 NE, #200, Redmond, WA 98052-7615, where we rent a virtual office from an unaffiliated third party under a virtual office/meeting room agreement.
 This agreement provides for daily telephone answering, messaging and fax services, and paid access to conference rooms on an as-needed basis.
-The virtual office arrangement expires on August 31, 2023.
-Terms of the virtual office arrangement provide for a rent payment of \$35.695 per month.
-We also lease a warehouse located at Floor 35, No. 1123-1139, Fangshan Beier Road, Xiangbei Industry District, Xiamen, China, where we lease approximately 1680 square meter from an unaffiliated third party.
-This lease expires in January, 2022.
-Terms of this lease provide for a base rent payment of RMB21,840 (approximately US\$3,116) per month.
-In January, 2022, we partnered with FBABEEE located at 1st Floor, Building B, No. 2, Hongye North 17 Road, Tangxia Town, Dongguan City,Guangdong, China, who handle our storage and warehousing from an unaffiliated third party.
-This service expires in January, 2023.
+The virtual office arrangement expires on August 31, 2024.
+Terms of the virtual office arrangement provide for a rent payment of \$59 per month.
+We also lease a warehouse located at Qiaojiao Road, No. 1, Qiaojiao Middle Road, Tangxia Town, Dongguan City, Guangdong, China, who handle our storage and warehousing from an unaffiliated third party.
+This service expires in January 2024.
 The terms of this service provide for a base payment that is charged based on our usage.
-Flywheel, our wholly owned subsidiary, had three new office leases in Taiwan in 2022.
-The respective lease terms are January 1, 2022 to December 31, 2023, June 1, 2022 to May 31, 2024, and August 1, 2022 to July 31, 2024, and the total contract amounts are \$534,910, \$114,016 and \$157,973, respectively.
+Flywheel, our wholly owned subsidiary, had three office leases in Taiwan in 2023.
+The respective lease terms are June 1, 2022 to May 31, 2024, August 1, 2022 to July 31, 2024, and February 9, 2023 to March 8, 2025 and the total contract amounts are \$114,016, \$157,973, and \$28,652 respectively.
 We believe that these facilities are adequate for our current and near-term future needs.